Northfear/OpenXcom-vita/README.md

 You can change game resolution in the "Video" options menu.

 320x200 provides the best performance.
-960x544 looks good with a 1.5x Battlescape Scale.
+480x272 with Display Mode set to "Fullscreen" and Geoscape Scale/Battlescape Scale set to "Full Display" privides better visuals while still having good performance.

 "Fullscreen" display mode scales game surface to fullscreen.
 "Windowed" mode centers the game area w/o scaling it (640x400 in windowed mode is perfect x2 scale).